roman-milk/roman-milk.github.io/mandm-kisses.md

  I laughed.
 "She's not going to scare me off.
 I love the fact that the girls are close.
 My sister and my Mom don't get along all that well."

  "See?"
 Angela whined, wiggling in his grip.
 Her struggles had the bottom of her dress riding high on her hips, her legs kicking.
 A tiny little black thong was exposed, along with a red and black garter belt.
 Sweet Jesus.
 Her mom was hot.
-Report_Story #3